 There are two main types of treatment in Homeopathy; i.e., acute and chronic.
 Acute treatment is for an illness of recent onset; it may be self-limited (for example, the common cold), or it may progress if not treated (for example, pneumonia).
-Chronic or constitutional treatment is the other type of treatment.
-Chronic disease is a long-standing or recurrent health challenge.
+Chronic or constitutional treatment is for chronic disease that is a long-standing or recurrent health challenge.
 Many factors are involved in treating a constitutional health challenge: nature of the problem, the health history, family medical history, previous treatment, and the person’s inherent constitutional strength.
 The goal is to help the person to return to a state of balance and wellness through individualized homeopathic treatment.

 One of the reasons for Homeopathy’s popularity is its relative safety.
 With little to no side effects, many people see it as an effective alternative to modern allopathic medicines.

 Use in the United States

 According to the 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.